Nicky Lopez Player Props: Royals vs. Reds

 Nicky Lopez At The Plate

-- Lopez has three doubles, three triples and 12 walks while hitting .220.
+- Lopez is batting .220 with three doubles, three triples and 12 walks.

+- Lopez has reached base via a hit in 13 games this year (of 31 played), and had multiple hits in three of those games.

-- In six games this year (19.4%), he has scored, including multiple runs twice.
+- In six games this season (19.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.